ROSE 0.11.145.192

 ◆ nSources()

-size_t Rose::BinaryAnalysis::Unparser::EdgeArrows::nSources ( VertexId ) const
+size_t Rose::BinaryAnalysis::Unparser::EdgeArrows::nSources ( EndpointId ) const

 Normally you'd use the original graph to answer this question, but sometimes that graph is long gone.
-In those cases, you can use this slower function to find the number of arrows that originate from the specified vertex.
+In those cases, you can use this slower function to find the number of arrows that originate from the specified endpoint.

 ◆ nTargets()

-size_t Rose::BinaryAnalysis::Unparser::EdgeArrows::nTargets ( VertexId ) const
+size_t Rose::BinaryAnalysis::Unparser::EdgeArrows::nTargets ( EndpointId ) const

 Normally you'd use the original graph to answer this question, but sometimes that graph is long gone.
-In those cases, you can use this slower function to find the number of arrows that point to the specified vertex.
+In those cases, you can use this slower function to find the number of arrows that point to the specified endpoint.

 The documentation for this class was generated from the following file: